 All copyrights to this collection belong to the New England Conservatory.

 Permission to publish materials from this collection is granted by the Director of Libraries.
-This collection should be cited as: Lewis Lloyd Collection, New England Conservatory Archives.
-Boston, MA.
+This collection should be cited as: Lewis Lloyd Collection in the Archives at the New England Conservatory, Boston.